chipguyhere/MqttTemplates/README.md

 the transport and/or private MQTT server of your choice.

-What's presented here is a series of example Arduino sketches that securely report "hello world" messages, with a simple counting number (1...2...3...etc.) to a public MQTT server already on the Internet (the HiveMQ Public MQTT Broker), meant to be edited to become your sketch that reports your sensor data, ideally over a secure connection into your private MQTT server using your own self-signed certificate.
+What's presented here is a series of example Arduino sketches that securely report "hello world" messages, with the device MAC address and a simple counting number (1...
+2...
+3... etc.), to a public MQTT server already on the
+Internet (the HiveMQ Public MQTT Broker).
+It is meant to be edited to become your sketch that reports your sensor data, ideally over a secure connection into your private MQTT server using your own self-signed certificate.

 The library provides five example sketches.
-Simply compile and flash, providing WiFi credentials or a wired Ethernet connection.
+Simply compile and flash, first editing the sketch to provide WiFi credentials, or else you provide a wired Ethernet connection.

 * M5Core - for the M5Stack Basic Core device using WiFi.
 This sketch will also run on the basic ESP32 Dev Kit (non-M5Stack).
-* M5Core W5500 - uses Ethernet and assumes you have stacked the M5Core onto an Ethernet module (W5500 chipset).
+* M5Core W5500 - uses Ethernet and assumes you have stacked the Core onto an M5Stack Ethernet base with the W5500 Ethernet chipset.
-* AtomS3 - for the M5Stack AtomS3 device that has WiFi and an LED as output.
-Will also run on ESP32S3 Dev Kit (non-M5Stack)
+* AtomS3 - for the M5Stack AtomS3 device that has WiFi and a color status LED as output.
+This low-cost device is ideal for headless WiFi sensors that don't need a screen.
+This will also run on ESP32S3 Dev Kit (non-M5Stack)
 * Atom W5500 - for the M5Stack Atom device, uses Ethernet, assumes you have stacked it onto the AtomPOE base.
 * PoESP32 - for the M5Stack PoESP32 Ethernet device.
 This is sold by M5Stack as a PoE-powered Ethernet-to-UART adapter,
   but under the hood, it's just a regular ESP32 device that can be reprogrammed.
 It has no USB port, flashing this device requires opening it and